Capital Lincoln of Wilmington

 • Less horsepower

-• No third row seating
+• No third-row seating

-Pros & Cons: Lincoln Aviator
+Pros & Cons of the Lincoln Aviator

 Pros